- Published on

 Saturday, Eric and I set out to REI to meet Zeke and to look at new backpacks since mine had over 3,000 miles on it and the back support had collapsed.
 The collapse was more likely from the smell of multiple trips through the Mojave than the wear and tear.

 I was working with the REI associate on fitting the new version of my old pack when Eric pointed out how some of the garage sale packs looked the same as the one I was trying on.
-The REI associate said they’d probably been placed in the wrong section and went to move them when we stumbled upon the exact pack I was trying on and it was marked down another 100ishat100ish at 200 which is a steal, but I was still hesitant to spend the money even though I needed it desperately.
+The REI associate said they’d probably been placed in the wrong section and went to move them when we stumbled upon the exact pack I was trying on and it was marked down another 200 which is a steal, but I was still hesitant to spend the money even though I needed it desperately.
 When I told Eric I was going to hold off on buying one since money was tight.
 He said “who said you were the one paying for it?”
 My stomach raced my jaw to the floor.
 The McCryatal’s already spent more than enough on me the night before buying me food and beer and had driven 60ish miles to pick me up and were going to drive it again to drop me off.
 After asking if he was sure a few times, I gave in and allowed him to support my journey by buying my new pack and a sweet new sun hat.

 The rest of the day was spent going to the top of the Lick observatory, touring their garden, upgrading my arm with a chip, seeing their sweet beehive, and just having good conversation and another relaxing night of tv.